barbell-math/util/generators/flagEnum/README.md

 not found to be value for this enum the program will print an error and exit with a non-zero exit status.
 1. default (string) (required): The default value that a new instance of this enum should be initilized with.
-This is usefull for setting a default set of flags.
+This is useful for setting a default set of flags.

 The second task is to search the ast of any non-generated code in the current